alisw/AliPhysics/OADB/EMCAL/READMEoadb.txt

 - 20190415: Update of EMCALBadChannels.root with additional bad channels for LHC18c (low B)
 - 20190417: Update of EMCALBadChannels.root with additional bad channels for LHC18p
 - 20190423: Update of EMCALBadChannels.root with additional bad channels for LHC18d,j,k,l
+- 20190429: Update of EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with calibs for LHC18q,r

 */